JackDougherty/jack-site/_pages/educ309.md

 - Update on [Short Essay #4: Responses to the "Trinity's Relationship with the Neighborhood" Report](https://docs.google.com/document/d/1ViaGoj1ulf1euEqNE-NIyB9jC6xXIziejF6Xk6U9gqI/edit)
   - Feedback on the Frog Hollow NRZ meeting (Rafael, Eleanor, Elizabeth Densen attended)
   - Finalize assignments for upcoming NRZ or campus meetings below, where Megan Brown will present the [Community Resident Survey](http://cher.trincoll.edu/resident-survey-2019), and listen and write down how attendees respond, without using their names unless they request it.
 About 300 words.
 Email to me with your name within 48 hours after the event:
-  - Friday Oct 25th at 12-1pm, McCook 201 conference room, with students Miley, Meghan
+  - Friday Oct 25th at 12-1pm, McCook 201 conference room, with student Miley
   - Tues Nov 12th at 6pm, Southwest/Behind the Rocks NRZ, Free Center, 460 New Britain Ave, with students Clare, Elizabeth Daly, Mabel, Alysia, Caila
   - Thur Nov 14th at 6pm, Maple Ave NRZ, St. Augustine Church, 10 Campfield Ave, with students TBA
+  - choose a date above: Meghan,

 ### Tues Oct 29: Preparing our presentation
 - Finalize the text and order of our [presentation slides](https://docs.google.com/presentation/d/1FtG8e_s5X48QCB4NA-mlmZr84W68RVn1znB3_LsxiXk)